johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 This article series covers the topic of building a **custom transporter** for the [NestJS microservices subsystem](https://docs.nestjs.com/microservices/basics).
 Is this article right for you?
 I think it is if you fit into one of the following two audiences:

 * You're trying to build or modify a NestJS microservices transporter.
 That one was probably pretty obvious :smile:.
 * You're a NestJS application developer (someone who writes code in what I'll often refer to as "user-land"), and want a deeper understanding of how NestJS microservices work.
 Candidly, this is where I came from, and a main motivator for doing the research to write this article series.
-Even if you never intend to build your own transporter, I feel you can still benefit from this deeper understanding, as I have done.
+Even if you never intend to build your own transporter, you can still benefit from this deeper understanding, as I have done.
 Along the way, I'll try to share insights on how you can become a better user of Nest microservices.

 #### Recommended Reading